23 Oct Prepare For The Winter Blahs With Spring-Colored Artificial Plants And Flowers

 Want to place a plant that would normally require a lot of sunlight in a bathroom that has no windows?
 Artificial is the way to go.

 Faux versions of plants like succulents, cactus, and even daffodils can live anywhere, regardless of their light requirements because…well…they’re fake.
 The live versions of these plants would normally require a lot of direct sunlight, so they aren’t really suitable for bathrooms or basements.

-This collection of cactus plants would be great for a bathroom or basement.
+This succulent arrangement would be great for a bathroom or basement.
 No direct sunlight?
 No problem!

 Alternatively, plants like Peace Lilies and Snake Plants actually prefer indirect sunlight and generally don’t do well if you put them in a sunny spot.
 If you have a spot that has a lot of sunlight and still want to use a Peace Lily or a Snake Plant, you can choose their artificial versions of these plants.

-Because artificial plants don’t have a sunlight preference so choose what works best with your decoration style.
+Artificial plants don’t have a sunlight preference, so choose what works best with your decorating style.